Kilchoman Sanaig Cask Strength 2024 Edition released

 To highlight the different sherry-bourbon cask influence of its two main expressions, the packaging features a “cask influence bar”, which indicates a sherry cask influence of approx. 10% for the Machir Bay and approx. 70% for the Sanaig.

 Just like Machir Bay, Sanaig is bottled in batches.
-Nowadays, 17 casks are vatted for each batch, 16 hogsheads (sherry hogsheads and sherry hogshead finishes) and one sherry butt.
 The individual batches differ relatively little from each other.
 The so-called “dark batches”, the first of which came out at the end of 2019, caused some discussion among whisky fans.
 Their colour is significantly darker than that of the previous ‘normal’ batches, even darker than that of the »Loch Gorm«.
 The colour difference was initially just a coincidence of some particularly colour-active sherry casks used in this batch; in terms of taste, the difference to the lighter batches is minimal.
 However, it soon became apparent that the ‘dark batches’ sold much better than the lighter versions, which is why Kilchoman has since tried to deliberately achieve a darker colour by using particularly colour-active casks supplied by the Miguel Martin bodega.

 .